LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/04-NUM.md

 <sup>11</sup> Yahweh said to Moses, “They shall offer their offering, each prince on his day, for the dedication of the altar.”

 <sup>12</sup> He who offered his offering the first day was Nahshon the son of Amminadab, of the tribe of Judah,
-<sup>13</sup> and his offering was: one silver platter, the weight of which was one hundred thirty shekels,<sup>a</sup> one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>13</sup> and his offering was:<sup>a</sup>

+one silver platter, the weight of which was one hundred thirty shekels,<sup>b</sup>

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>14</sup> one golden ladle of ten shekels, full of incense;

+<sup>15</sup> one young bull,

+one ram,

-<sup>15</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>16</sup> one male goat for a sin offering;

 <sup>17</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Nahshon the son of Amminadab.

 <sup>18</sup> On the second day Nethanel the son of Zuar, prince of Issachar, gave his offering.
-<sup>19</sup> He offered for his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>19</sup> He offered for his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>20</sup> one golden ladle of ten shekels, full of incense;

+<sup>21</sup> one young bull,

+one ram,

-<sup>21</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>22</sup> one male goat for a sin offering;

 <sup>23</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, five male lambs a year old.
 This was the offering of Nethanel the son of Zuar.

 <sup>24</sup> On the third day Eliab the son of Helon, prince of the children of Zebulun,
-<sup>25</sup> gave his offering: one silver platter, the weight of which was a hundred and thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>25</sup> gave his offering:

+one silver platter, the weight of which was a hundred and thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>26</sup> one golden ladle of ten shekels, full of incense;

+<sup>27</sup> one young bull,

+one ram,

-<sup>27</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>28</sup> one male goat for a sin offering;

 <sup>29</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Eliab the son of Helon.

 <sup>30</sup> On the fourth day Elizur the son of Shedeur, prince of the children of Reuben,
-<sup>31</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>31</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>32</sup> one golden ladle of ten shekels, full of incense;

+<sup>33</sup> one young bull,

+one ram,

-<sup>33</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>34</sup> one male goat for a sin offering;

 <sup>35</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Elizur the son of Shedeur.

 <sup>36</sup> On the fifth day Shelumiel the son of Zurishaddai, prince of the children of Simeon,
-<sup>37</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>37</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>38</sup> one golden ladle of ten shekels, full of incense;

+<sup>39</sup> one young bull,

+one ram,

-<sup>39</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>40</sup> one male goat for a sin offering;

 <sup>41</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old: this was the offering of Shelumiel the son of Zurishaddai.

 <sup>42</sup> On the sixth day, Eliasaph the son of Deuel, prince of the children of Gad,
-<sup>43</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>43</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>44</sup> one golden ladle of ten shekels, full of incense;

+<sup>45</sup> one young bull,

+one ram,

-<sup>45</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>46</sup> one male goat for a sin offering;

 <sup>47</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Eliasaph the son of Deuel.

 <sup>48</sup> On the seventh day Elishama the son of Ammihud, prince of the children of Ephraim,
-<sup>49</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>49</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>50</sup> one golden ladle of ten shekels, full of incense;

+<sup>51</sup> one young bull,

+one ram,

-<sup>51</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>52</sup> one male goat for a sin offering;

 <sup>53</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Elishama the son of Ammihud.

 <sup>54</sup> On the eighth day Gamaliel the son of Pedahzur, prince of the children of Manasseh,
-<sup>55</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>55</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>56</sup> one golden ladle of ten shekels, full of incense;

+<sup>57</sup> one young bull,

+one ram,

-<sup>57</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>58</sup> one male goat for a sin offering;

 <sup>59</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Gamaliel the son of Pedahzur.

 <sup>60</sup> On the ninth day Abidan the son of Gideoni, prince of the children of Benjamin,
-<sup>61</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>61</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>62</sup> one golden ladle of ten shekels, full of incense;

+<sup>63</sup> one young bull,

+one ram,

-<sup>63</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>64</sup> one male goat for a sin offering;

 <sup>65</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Abidan the son of Gideoni.

 <sup>66</sup> On the tenth day Ahiezer the son of Ammishaddai, prince of the children of Dan,
-<sup>67</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>67</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>68</sup> one golden ladle of ten shekels, full of incense;

+<sup>69</sup> one young bull,

+one ram,

-<sup>69</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>70</sup> one male goat for a sin offering;

 <sup>71</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Ahiezer the son of Ammishaddai.

 <sup>72</sup> On the eleventh day Pagiel the son of Ochran, prince of the children of Asher,
-<sup>73</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>73</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>74</sup> one golden ladle of ten shekels, full of incense;

+<sup>75</sup> one young bull,

+one ram,

-<sup>75</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>76</sup> one male goat for a sin offering;

 <sup>77</sup> and for the sacrifice of peace offerings, two head of cattle, five rams, five male goats, and five male lambs a year old.
 This was the offering of Pagiel the son of Ochran.

 <sup>78</sup> On the twelfth day Ahira the son of Enan, prince of the children of Naphtali,
-<sup>79</sup> gave his offering: one silver platter, the weight of which was one hundred thirty shekels, one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;
+<sup>79</sup> gave his offering:

+one silver platter, the weight of which was one hundred thirty shekels,

+one silver bowl of seventy shekels, according to the shekel of the sanctuary, both of them full of fine flour mixed with oil for a meal offering;

 <sup>80</sup> one golden ladle of ten shekels, full of incense;

+<sup>81</sup> one young bull,

+one ram,

-<sup>81</sup> one young bull, one ram, one male lamb a year old, for a burnt offering;
+one male lamb a year old, for a burnt offering;

 <sup>82</sup> one male goat for a sin offering;